Top 50 Best Sci-Fi Books to Read

-Some sci-fi books are truly incredible.
+Some sci-fi books are truly life-changing.
 That’s why it’s no surprise that Hollywood tends to look at the science fiction genre for books to turn into movies.
 Of course, these movies never live up to the books they’re based on, but that’s a discussion for another day.
-But the sci-fi book landscape seems to be growing in popularity, as we saw with this month’s new books to read (the most popular of which were sci-fi).
+But the sci-fi book landscape seems to be growing in popularity, as we saw with this month’s new books to read (the most popular of which were in the science fiction genre).

 A great science fiction novel will take you to places you’ve never been before, instill unique ideas about the future or the unknown, or shed a new light on space in an exciting way.

-So without further ado, here are the 50 best sci-fi books to read:
+So without further ado, here are the top 50 best sci-fi books to read:

 1. The Origin Mystery Trilogy

 It all started with The Atlantis Gene, which went on to sell over one million copies and is being made into a movie.
 This book takes elements from many different parts of science: the lost city of Atlantis, alien technology, apocalyptic scenarios and adds in a dash of conspiracy.
 It’s tough to explain without actually spoiling it, but The Atlantis Gene revolves around human history and evolution, and it contains a great mix of action, thriller and science fiction.

 The second book in the series, The Atlantis Plague, is about human survival when faced with extinction, and it’s the perfect example of how a sequel should be written.
 In fact, many say book 2 is the best.